MAiKo26/MAiKo26/README.md

 ### Hi there 👋

 - I'm a Software Developer from Tunisia
-- I'm currently doing a Masters in Computer Science and Electronics
+- I finished my Masters' Degree in Computer Science and Electronics in 2023.